ant-design/ant-design-pro-site/docs/authority-management.en-US.md

 }
 ```

 > Note: Page files cannot be dynamically loaded here. paths must be defined in routre. config. js.
-(Conventional routing is not required, just the page is real and effective)
+(Conventional routing is not required, just the page is real and effective).